upcmd/updocs-content/logs/c0115_vvvvv.md

     (*core.Cache)({
       "john": "john in sub_loop func2",
-      "jerry": "this is jerry in global",
       "tom": "tom2 created in subtask2",
-      "up_runtime_task_layer_number": 2
+      "up_runtime_task_layer_number": 2,
+      "jerry": "this is jerry in global"
     })

     in subtask1 print22: {{.tom}}